🪄Looking Glass 16" Light Field Display (Landscape)

 Use this mode if your connected computer does not support USB-C Alt Mode.
 In this configuration, you will be using the included HDMI cable in addition to the USB-C cables.
 When using HDMI-Mode, the LED indicator will blink blue.

-1. Plug in the first USB-C Cable (to deliver power) connected to a wall adapter.
-Use our plugs only.
+Plug in the first USB-C cable (to deliver power) connected to a wall adapter.
+Use the provided power adapters only.

 3. Setting up your computer

-• Change the Looking Glass display Resolution to 3840 x 2160 under Settings > Displays
+, change the Looking Glass display resolution to 3840 x 2160

 Once you've got Looking Glass Bridge installed, run this test below and you should see a hologram appear on your display!
 For more information about Bridge check out our documentation here.